 Changes may not be made to the terms of this Contract without the written permission of the Associate Vice-President, Student Housing and Community Services.
 During the term of the Contract, the University may unilaterally change or delete any provision of this Contract or add provisions to this Contract (each, a change) by sending you an email notification to the email address you have provided to the University through the University's Student Service Centre (https://ssc.adm.ubc.ca/sscportal/), or by written notification delivered to your accommodation or by posting a notification in the building in which your accommodation is located.
 Changes will be effective and binding upon you on the date set out in the notification.
-If no date is set out in the notification, the contract changes may be implemented immediately when, in the opinion of the Associate Vice-President, Student Housing and Community Services, the health or safety of any person may be adversely affected by a delay.
+If no date is set out in the notification, the contract changes will be effective one week from the date the notification was sent.
+Please note, however, that changes may be implemented immediately when, in the opinion of the Associate Vice-President, Student Housing and Community Services, the health or safety of any person may be adversely affected by a delay.